-EDG 633SCHOOL PERSONNEL ADMINISTRATION3 sem. hrs.Recruitment, selection, placement of teachers, orientation of new teachers, administrator and teacher relations, tenure, certification.3 sem. hrs.
+EDG 633 SCHOOL PERSONNEL ADMINISTRATION 3 sem. hrs.

+Recruitment, selection, placement of teachers, orientation of new teachers, administrator and teacher relations, tenure, certification.

-EDG 633NLEADERSHIP and ITS RELATIONSHIP TO RESOURCE MANAGEMENT3 sem. hrs.
+EDG 633N LEADERSHIP and ITS RELATIONSHIP TO 3 sem. hrs.
+RESOURCE MANAGEMENT

 This course focuses on the examination and analysis of school leadership and its role in the effective management of human and physical resources.
 This course explores effective ways to lead and manage educational institutions and enhance the delivery of essential educational services at the elementary and secondary levels.
 (Summer only)